metio/yosql/docs/content/developers/tooling/maven.md

 #### Multiple `execution`s

 Make sure that multiple executions do not make use of the same .sql files.
-Otherwise the executions will overwrite the generated code of each other.
+Otherwise, the executions will overwrite the generated code of each other.
 The last execution will win.
 Share configuration across all executions by using a single top level `configuration` block.

 ```xml
 <build>